aws-samples/sample-s3-listobjectversions-to-csv/README.md

 ## Cost

 The script lists the default and maximum of 1000 objects per request.
-Listing 100 million object versions in the Standard or Intelligent-Tiering [storage classes](https://aws.amazon.com/s3/storage-classes/) (using 100,000 requests) costs $0.50 at time of writing.
+Listing 100 million object versions in the Standard or Intelligent-Tiering [storage classes](https://aws.amazon.com/s3/storage-classes/) (using 100,000 requests) costs $0.50 at time of writing in us-east-1.
 For details, see https://aws.amazon.com/s3/pricing .

 ## Requirements